birth-outcomes/birth_outcomes_summary/design_methods/design_examples.md

 * Umbilical cord pH

 Reason for causal inference: Comparing women who had C-section to those who had vaginal birth...
-* Suffers from omitted variable bias - they differe in characteristics that influence outcome - and analysis found observable characteristics that can relate to newborn health differed significantly (age, gestational length, obstetric risk, education achievement)
+* Suffers from omitted variable bias - they differ in characteristics that influence outcome - and analysis found observable characteristics that can relate to newborn health differed significantly (age, gestational length, obstetric risk, education achievement)
 * 'Does not allow to identify which kind of c-section is causing whatever health effects are found, since we observe the outcomes of both medically and non-medically indicated interventions'

 Method: